CloudCannon/cli/README.md

 cloudcannon sites create --org my-org --name my-site https://github.com/owner/repo.git#main
 ```

 Run without all required fields to get interactive prompts for the missing pieces.
-If you belong to only one organisation, it is selected automatically — use `--org` to override.
+If you belong to only one organization, it is selected automatically — use `--org` to override.
 The source URL defaults to your local `git remote get-url origin` if available.
 After creating the site, a link to open it in CloudCannon is printed.

 **Flags**